Selected works of journalism, broken down by category.

 PROFILES & FEATURES:

 Sherrell Dorsey provides visibility for black innovators in Charlotte — A feature for Business North Carolina Magazine about Charlotte entrepreneur Sherrell Dorsey, her startup journey, mission, fundraising experience and future plans.
+The story ran in the March 2019 issue.

 Seven leaders shake up traditional banking with fintech innovations — Cover story for Business North Carolina Magazine‘s June 2019 issue: Interviews with seven entrepreneurs and banking executives who are shaking up North Carolina’s finance industry.